‘He wants to change it to one of him in a dress! Are you f–king kidding me!’

 Although there are pictures of David performing in the dress and lounging around his castle (a rented labyrinthine ground floor apartment in Haddon Hall, a crumbling Victorian mansion -sadly no longer with us) there is no evidence he wore them out and about in the streets.
-Well maybe just one…
+Well, maybe just the once…

-But in real terms that would have been asking for just trouble.
+In real terms it would have been asking for trouble.
 In those days leafy suburban Beckenham was better known as the place Enid Blyton lived – the author of ‘Noddy’ and the spiffing ‘Famous Five’.

 Slightly later photographs from around Hunky Dory show long haired David in a bibbity-bobbity hat and voluminous Oxford Bags pushing his young son’s pram, with short haired Angie by his side in bomber jacket and trousers.
 Bet they raised a few eyebrows!
 Not at least among their fellow hippies who were not half as cool as they like to think they were; for all their flamboyant bravado.

 It just goes to show the couple were subverting gender roles, not to mention messing with people’s heads, for a couple of years before Ziggy came along and David launched himself to stardom in that fateful 1972 interview in Melody Maker with the announcement: ‘I’m gay, and always have been, even when I was David Jones.’